-In this approach, five different templates are manually designed to fit in with more facial expressions.
-As shown in Figure 18(a) means eyes wide open which is often related to surprise and fear.
-Figure 18(b) indicates lowering the eyebrow, which often appears in sad, angry and disgust.
-Figure 18(c) suggests lips apart that is relevant to smile and fear.
-Figure 18(d) means mouth wide open that often exists in surprise.
-Figure 18(e) is neutral face shape.
+In this approach, five different templates are manually designed to fit in with more facial expressions, as is shown in Figure 23.
+Figure 23 (a) means eyes wide open which is often related to surprise and fear.
+Figure 23 (b) indicates lowering the eyebrow, which often appears in sad, angry and disgust.
+Figure 23 (c) suggests lips apart that is relevant to smile and fear.
+Figure 23 (d) means mouth wide open that often exists in surprise.
+Figure 23 (e) is neutral face shape.
 As is shown in the figure, these five templates are very different from each other and can be immediately distinguished only by shapes.
+It has shown that the proposed five templates contain the most discriminative information.
 Given a query image, we shall reconstruct frontal facial appearances whose shape will be one of the five templates.